luizabm/coursera-webdev/README.md

-# coursera-test
+# Coursera | HTML, CSS and Javascript for Web Developers
-Coursera test repository
+Solutions developed for each module's assignments.